 - Lake Eola’s Farmer’s Market – (They offer a morning outdoor yoga class for $5)

-4) Visit the Stunning Town of Windermere
+9. Visit the Cute Small Town of Windermere

 As soon as you approach Windermere, you’ll realize it’s uniquely distinct from much of the Orlando region.
 Windermere is surrounded by several lakes and parks, making it more secluded and harder to stumble upon.
 Founded in 1889, this affluent town is one of the oldest communities in Florida.
 Beautiful old homes and historic buildings add to the charm of this quaint town of about 3,500 residents.